Crypto terminology, decoded.

 Collateral

-Assets pledged to secure a loan or position.
+Assets pledged to secure a crypto loan, margin position, or smart contract obligation until repayment.

 Composability